Kai Gleusteen & Catherine Ordronneau

 Interior of the Liceu, Barcelona © Jordi Play

 Friday morning, orchestra rehearsal.
-Friday lunch time "open rehearsal" of the Dvořák Serenade for winds (I was conducting) in a program called "Art & Science" in the Research Centre right beside the sea, in which I explained the life of Dvořák, the difficulties and challenges of rehearsing in a large group (we are 11 musicians in the Wind Serenade: 2 oboes, 2 clarinets, 2 bassoons, 3 horns, 1 cello and 1 double bass), and the similarities between research meetings and rehearsals (the difficult question of the role of a conductor).
+Friday lunchtime 'open rehearsal' of the Dvořák Serenade for winds (I was conducting) in a program called 'Art & Science' in the Research Centre right beside the sea, in which I explained the life of Dvořák, the difficulties and challenges of rehearsing in a large group (we are 11 musicians in the Wind Serenade: 2 oboes, 2 clarinets, 2 bassoons, 3 horns, 1 cello and 1 double bass), and the similarities between research meetings and rehearsals (the difficult question of the role of a conductor).

-Friday afternoon, lunch, snooze, off to the concert hall for dress rehearsal with the trio, dress rehearsal with the Wind Serenade, concert at 8:00pm, followed by a good margarita (and some food).
-It was the first of the "Kaimerata Concerts" this year – as you figured out, on the music and life of Antonin Dvořák.
+Friday afternoon, lunch, snooze, off to the concert hall for dress rehearsal with the trio, dress rehearsal with the Wind Serenade, concert at 8:00 pm, followed by a good margarita (and some food).
+It was the first of the 'Kaimerata Concerts' this year – as you figured out, on the music and life of Antonin Dvořák.
 It was well attended, luckily (one never knows!)
-For those of you who came to Barcelona, you know the hall: the Auditorium of the Liceu Conservatory, where you heard the Piazzolla Seasons, the Mozart Piano Concerto and the crazy Schnittke "Moz-Art à la Haydn".
+For those of you who came to Barcelona, you know the hall: the Auditorium of the Liceu Conservatory, where you heard the Piazzolla Seasons, the Mozart Piano Concerto and the crazy Schnittke 'Moz-Art à la Haydn'.

 These were the 'official' activities.
-As we all know, the rest of the time is filled with answering e-mails, trying to encourage people to come to the concerts, organizing, oh – and practicing individually a bit, of course!
+As we all know, the rest of the time is filled with answering e-mails, trying to encourage people to come to the concerts, organizing, oh – and practising individually a bit, of course!
 Not to forget the obligatory exercise: a jog along the sea, to try to shake out of the body the completely unnatural position of the violin.

 Parque Guell, Barcelona